 But when they were bowed to the ground, St. Basil laid his hand on St. Ephraim’s head and recited the prayer of consecration to the diaconate.
 That is how St. Ephraim was made a deacon.
 He was at that time about sixty years old.

-It was the Saint’s desire to continue in the heremitic life, hut such was his talent as a preacher that the Lord would not have his light hidden under a bushel.
+It was the Saint’s desire to continue in the heremitic life, but such was his talent as a preacher that the Lord would not have his light hidden under a bushel.
 Obedient to the Lord’s will as revealed to him by an angel, Ephraim returned to Edessa where he began again to instruct people in the Faith.
 There he also established a college which later produced many faro ou s teachers of the Syrian Church.

-When the heretic Apollinaris was creating havoc in the Church with his erroneous teaching concerning the nature of Christ at His Incarnation, St. Ephraim tricked Apoiiinaris’ servant into lending him the two books in which these teachings were set forth.
+When the heretic Apollinaris was creating havoc in the Church with his erroneous teaching concerning the nature of Christ at His Incarnation, St. Ephraim tricked Apollinaris’ servant into lending him the two books in which these teachings were set forth.
 After gluing all the pages together, he returned the books to the unsuspecting servant and then challenged Apollinaris to a public debate.
 When Apollinaris Found himself unable to open his books to quote from them, he became thoroughly confused and retired in shame.
 His heresy soon died out.

-Not only was St. Ephraim en eloquent and powerful teacher, he was also a prolific writer.
+Not only was St. Ephraim en eloquent and powerful teacher, but he was also a prolific writer.
 Although he lacked a formal education, he comprehended with ease the most abstruse problems of philosophy, and his commentaries On the Old Testament books of Moses impressed even the most scholarly men of Ms time.
 But if his writings spoke to the mind, they were more greatly to be praised for the effect they had on the soul.
 As St. Gregory of Nyssa writes:

 “Who that is proud would not become the humblest of men, reading his discourse on humility?
 Who would not be influenced with a divine fire, reading his discourse on charity?
 Who would not wish to be chaste in heart and soul by reading the praise he has lavished on virginity?
 Who would not be frightened by hearing his discourse on the Last Judgment, which he has depicted so vividly that nothing can be added to it?”

 In spite of the gifts which God so lavishly bestowed upon him, St. Ephraim remained deeply humble.
 He even feigned madness so as to avoid being consecrated bishop and the glory that attends that position.
 Doubtless, his humility was guarded by the remembrance of the sins of his youth and by his contrite spirit which followed upon this remembrance.
 But while tears of repentance constantly flowed from his eyes, Ephraim’s face was bright and shone with joy.
-As St. Gregory writes: “Where Ephraim speaks of contrition, he lifts our thought to the Divine goodness and pours cut thanksgiving and praise to the Most High.”
+As St. Gregory writes: “Where Ephraim speaks of contrition, he lifts our thought to the Divine goodness and pours cut thanksgiving and praise to the Highest.”

 On January 28, 373, after a brief illness, St. Ephraim reposed from his labors and was received into the heavenly habitations.
 The citizens of Edessa called him a “lyre of the Holy Spirit.”
 Now, centuries later, his works still sing to the soul, inspiring it with the sweet fruit of repentance.